Xaisomboun province: History

-Xaisomboun is the 18th and newest province of Laos.
+Xaisomboun is the 18th province of Laos.
 It was designated special administrative zone between June 1994 and 2006, with the military controlling the area to suppress Hmong resistance and to exploit timber resources.
-Many Hmong locals fled Laos during this period, taking refuge in Phetchabun, Thailand.
+Some Hmong locals fled Laos during this period, taking refuge in Phetchabun, Thailand.

 Xaisomboun was established as a province on 13 December 2013.
 Since then, dam construction on the Nam Ngum River led to around 300 families being relocated to Feuang District in Vientiane province.
 They were not compensated for the loss of their land.

-The province has long been a hotbed for conflict between the government and the Hmong peoples.
+The province has witnessed conflict between the government and the Hmong peoples.
 In November 2015, unrest broke out in the province, killing three soldiers and three civilians.
-The Lao government imposed a curfew in the north-central part of the province in early-December, but in January 2016 a bomb was set off at a road construction site near Pha Nok Nok village in Long Cheang District, killing two Chinese officials and injuring another.
+The Lao government imposed a curfew in the north-central part of the province in December, and in January 2016 a bomb was set off at a road construction site near Pha Nok Nok village in Long Cheang District, killing two Chinese officials and injuring another.
 As a result, on 16 February 2016, Major General Thongloy Silivong, a military officer who is the former chief of the National Defense Academy, was appointed the governor of Xaisomboun to tighten control.
 On 16 June 2017, another Chinese official was shot dead in the province.

 Since 2019, the government has been exploring options to develop the tourism industry in the province, resulting in further displacement of the Hmong population, especially near Phou Bia.